expressjs/expressjs.com/4x/en/api/res-attachment.md

-Sets the Content-Disposition header field to "attachment".
-If a `filename` is given, then the Content-Type will be automatically set based on the extname via `res.type()`, and the Content-Disposition's "filename=" parameter will be set.
+Sets the HTTP response `Content-Disposition` header field to "attachment".
+If a `filename` is given, then it sets the Content-Type based on the extension name via `res.type()`, and sets the `Content-Disposition` "filename=" parameter.

 ```js
 res.attachment();